Location of Economic Sectors (Edexcel IGCSE Geography)

 Remember, if a task asks for evidence from the map, photo, or graph in a question, then you can only use information that you can see on the source.
 You would not get a mark for stating 'cheap land' in the worked example because there is no evidence of this in the photograph.

-• The location of economic activities do not stay same but changes over time
+• The location of economic activities does not stay the same but changes over time

-• The location of primary industry may be affected by a number of factors:
+• The location of primary activities may be affected by several factors:

 • Drought, soil erosion, flooding and other events may lead to decreased growth of crops/raising of livestock